 - Players, cards and deal

 - The game with equal cards

-The game of Snip Snap Snorum (the last word sometimes spelled Snorem) exists is several different forms.
+The game of Snip Snap Snorum (the last word sometimes spelled Snorem) exists in several different forms.
 Perhaps the original version, described in several 19th century sources, is a stops game similar to Newmarket, Michigan or Yellow Dwarf, in which cards are played in ascending sequence in suit, but the sequences are limited to at most five cards.
 The aim is to be the first to get rid of one's cards.
 Versions also exist with four-card or six-card sequences.
-Another version, favoured by more recent writers, involves playing cards of equal rank, rather than in sequence.
+Another version, favoured by more recent writers, involves playing cards of equal rank rather than in sequence.
 The practice of saying "Snip", "Snap" and "Snorum" when playing matching cards might have given rise to the children's game Snap which is also based on matching cards.
-The 1782 quotation from Fanny Burney "I suppose he'll shilly-shally till someone else will cry snap, and take her" cited by David Parlett in his Oxford Guide to Card Games might perhaps be a reference to either game.
+The 1782 quotation from Fanny Burney "I suppose he'll shilly-shally till someone else will cry snap, and take her" cited by David Parlett in his Oxford Guide to Card Games might be a reference to either game.

 Players, cards and deal

 A standard 52-card pack is generally used, the cards ranking from high to low K-Q-J-10-9-8-7-6-5-4-3-2-A in each suit.
 The game is suitable for 4 to 8 players, each playing for themselves.